 - Tanetinorau Opataia

-- Group visits of 10 or more people require to give 3-4 days notice prior to the date of the visit.
+2. Group visits of 10 or more people require at least 3 days’ notice prior to the date of the visit.

-- The FOC policy is for the benefit of Hapu Trust members and their spouses only and not for groups they may be affiliated to, such as sports teams, schools, marae and so forth.
+4. The FOC policy is for the benefit of Hapu Trust members and not for groups they may be affiliated to, such as sports teams, schools, marae and so fort

 Weddings in the Caves